-Ungulates are mammals with hooves, and all ungulates found in Washington are even-toed, meaning that they walk on two of their five toes, and are all ruminants, meaning they have stomachs that are divided into compartments, allowing for easier and more productive digestion of plant matter (WDFW 2024m).
-Ungulate species found in Washington state that may occur within or adjacent to the study area include elk, moose, deer, bighorn sheep, mountain goats, pronghorn antelope, and woodland caribou.
+Ungulates are mammals with hooves, and all ungulates found in Washington are even-toed, meaning that they walk on two of their five toes, and are all ruminants, meaning they have stomachs that are divided into compartments, allowing for easier and more productive digestion of plant matter (WDFW 2025m).
+Ungulate species found in Washington state that may occur within or adjacent to the study area include elk, moose, deer, bighorn sheep, mountain goats, and pronghorn antelope.

 WDFW formally recognizes 10 elk herds in Washington including both native subspecies of Rocky Mountain elk (Cervus canadensis nelsoni) and Roosevelt elk (Cervus elaphus roosevelti).
-Rocky Mountain elk can be primarily found in the mountain ranges and shrublands east of the Cascades, though small herds can also be found throughout parts of western Washington (WDFW 2024n).
+Rocky Mountain elk can be primarily found in the mountain ranges and shrublands east of the Cascades, though small herds can also be found throughout parts of western Washington (WDFW 2025n).
 Bull Rocky Mountain elk can weigh up to 800 pounds and can run up to 35 miles an hour.
 The typical lifespan of an elk is 12 to 16 years.
-During the spring and summer months, elk tend to eat herbaceous plants such as grasses, sedges, and flowering plants.
-In the fall, elk spend more time browsing on the sprouts and branches of trees and shrubs, though they continue to eat grasses when available (WDFW 2024n).
+During the spring and summer months, elk tend to eat non-woody plants such as grasses, sedges, and flowering plants.
+In the fall, elk spend more time browsing on the sprouts and branches of trees and shrubs, though they continue to eat grasses when available (WDFW 2025n).
 Roosevelt elk are typically found west of Interstate 5 and not in the study area.

 Moose (Alces alces) in Washington are primarily found in the Northern Rockies and Columbia Plateau ecoregions, and their secondary range can be located in the Blue Mountains and North Cascades ecoregions.
 They can be as tall as 6 feet at the shoulder, and bulls can weigh up to 1,100 pounds.
-Moose are herbivorous, and they eat aquatic vegetation as well as the leaves, bark, and twigs from trees and shrubs (WDFW 2024o).
+Moose are herbivorous, and they eat aquatic vegetation as well as the leaves, bark, and twigs from trees and shrubs (WDFW 2025d).
 Males are solitary, though females stay with their calves.
 Moose typically live 8 to 12 years.

-According to WDFW, there are four subspecies of deer in Washington state: Rocky Mountain mule deer (Odocoileus hemionus hemionus), white-tailed deer (O. virginianus), Columbian white-tailed deer (O. virginianus leucurus), and Columbian black-tailed deer (O. h. columbianus) (WDFW 2024d).
-Columbian white-tailed deer primarily occur in the eastern third of Washington, mule deer primarily occur east of the Cascades, and black-tailed deer primarily occur west of the Cascades.
+According to WDFW, there are four subspecies of deer in Washington state: Rocky Mountain mule deer (Odocoileus hemionus hemionus), white-tailed deer (O. virginianus), Columbian white-tailed deer (O. virginianus leucurus), and Columbian black-tailed deer (O. h. columbianus) (WDFW 2025e).
+White-tailed deer primarily occur in the eastern third of Washington, mule deer primarily occur east of the Cascades, and black-tailed deer primarily occur west of the Cascades.
+Columbian white-tailed deer occur within a very defined area in extreme southeastern Washington.
 Black-tailed deer are the most common species of deer in Washington.
 Mule deer are the largest species of deer in Washington.
-Columbian white-tailed deer were federally listed as an endangered species in Washington in 1967.
-Like elk, deer eat a variety of vegetation, ranging from grasses and other herbaceous species to browsing trees and shrubs.
+Like elk, deer eat a variety of vegetation, ranging from grasses and other non-woody species to browsing trees and shrubs.
 Male deer can weigh up to 250 pounds.